multnomah-county-it/libpaging2/README.md

 # Purpose

-This application generates a set of paging lists for Multnomah County Library (MCL) branches.
-While it is configured for MCL, it could easily be configured for any other library utilizing the SirsiDynix Symphony integrated library system.
+This application generates and displays a set of paging lists for
+<a href="https://multcolib.org">Multnomah County Library</a> (MCL) branches.
+While the application
+is configured to meet MCL's needs, it could easily be configured for any other library utilizing the SirsiDynix Symphony integrated library system.

 The application has three primary purposes:
 1. To provide simple, clear, paging lists for MCL branches, which are accessible via either web or email.
 2. To support breakdown of the Central Library's list into multiple lists, based on shelving location.
-3. To demonstrate the capabilities of the <a href="https://github.com/multnomah-county-it/libilsws" alt="LibILSWS GitHub Repository">LibILSWS</a> code library, which the application utilizes to communicate with the SirsiDynix system.
+3. To demonstrate the capabilities of the open source
+<a href="https://github.com/multnomah-county-it/libilsws">Libilsws</a> code library, which the application
+utilizes to communicate with the SirsiDynix system.

+# Requirements

+This application requires php 7 or 8, and
+<a href="https://github.com/multnomah-county-it/libilsws">LibILSWS</a>, which is available on
+GitHub.
+Both the application and code library utilize <a href="https://getcomposer.org/">composer</a> to manage package dependencies.

 # Features